The Companys History

 Sergei Yurievich ROMANOV (2014-2015 - general designer of manned space complexes, general director of CJSC Experimental Machine-building Plant ZEM of S.P.
 Korolev RSC Energia);

-Igor Yevgenyevich Maltsev (since February 2017 – general director of CJSC Experimental Machine-building Plant ZEM of S.P.
+Igor Evgenyevich Maltsev (since February 2017 – general director of CJSC Experimental Machine-building Plant ZEM of S.P.
 Korolev RSC Energia).

 Always at their side are their associates, a team of scientists, engineers, workers, with state-of-the-art skills, who are united in their complete dedication to their work, their constant focus on the search for the most practical solutions, systems approach in analyzing development trends, both in the rocket and space technology as a whole and in specialized problems that have to be addressed in order to further its development.

 High level of each employee's professionalism coupled with the principle of making decisions as a team became the rule guiding the operation of our company, and assured the success of the efforts to develop highly complex rocket and space technology, which made it possible for our country to remain the leader in manned spaceflight for many years.

 Pride of place in the history of space science in our country is held by the R-7 rocket design effort.
 This rocket, originally developed at a short notice as a vehicle for delivering a nuclear warhead to any point on the globe, became a starting point for a long line of launch vehicle modifications that are still being used for putting into space manned spacecraft and spacecraft for various applications.